Robert Taylor (footballer, born 1994): Inter Miami

 On 11 February 2022, Taylor moved to Major League Soccer (MLS) franchise Inter Miami on a two-year deal with an option for a further year, for a transfer fee of $500,000.
 He was scouted by the club to play as a winger and made his debut in the season opener on 26 February, a 0–0 draw with the Chicago Fire.

 During the 2023 Leagues Cup, Taylor formed an attacking partnership with new Miami signings Lionel Messi, Sergio Busquets, and Jordi Alba that drew comparisons to Messi's earlier teammates Ángel Di María and Andrés Iniesta.
 He scored five goals and had three assists in seven matches as the club won their first trophy.
 On 25 October 2023, Inter Miami announced they had exercised their option to keep Taylor in Miami until the end of 2024.

 On 18 July 2024, in a match against Toronto FC, both Taylor and his teammate Drake Callender made their 100th appearance for Inter Miami in all competitions combined, becoming the first players in the franchise's history to reach the milestone.
 On 26 July, Taylor extended his deal until the end of 2026 with a one-year option.

 Austin FC

 On April 23, 2025, Taylor was acquired by MLS franchise Austin FC for $700,000 in GAM plus conditional $50,000 GAM extra.

+LA Galaxy

+On July 15, 2026, Taylor signed with the LA Galaxy as a free agent for the rest of the 2026 season with an option to extend his contract until December 31, 2027.